PR1EN10: Menu-program

 Passing arrays to functions

-When passing arrays to functions, we are actually passing a reference to the location of the original data.
-This means we can modify arrays in any function without returning.
+When passing arrays to functions, we are actually passing a reference to the location of the array.
+This means we can modify the array members in all functions without using a return statement.

-Most of the time, you will need to also pass the size of the array in C. This is due to the fact that it will not be possible to calculate the size after it has been passed to a function!
+In C, you typically need to also pass the size of the array.
+This is due to the fact that it will not be possible to calculate the size after it has been passed to a function.
 An exception would be strings, which we’ll discuss further later.

 Some more tricks and specifics